Update, 04/20/2022: We’ve added some additional information about eBook file formats, and what that means for the eReaders you may consider buying.

 - ✓ 7.8-inch screen great for reading comics

 - ✗ Doesn't support a lot of common eBook apps and stores

 Color E Ink technology still isn’t mainstream yet.
 Main eReader lines like Kindle and Kobo don’t have a color eReader in their lineup, so instead, it’s up to PocketBook and its InkPad Color to lead the charge.

 The PocketBook InkPad Color uses the new Kaleido screen, which captures 4,096 colors while still looking like a paperback book.
-The 7.8-inch screen is a bit bigger than the competition too, which makes it easier to read comics and textbooks—generally the books you’d want in color in the first place.
+The 7.8-inch screen is a bit bigger than the competition too, which makes it easier to read comics (CBR files) and textbooks—generally the books you’d want in color in the first place.

 But being on the bleeding edge of technology comes with some pretty significant disadvantages.
 For one, the InkPad Color is costly, with a $329 MSRP in the US.
 This puts its price point on par with mid-range tablets but without any tablet functionality.

 Also, being a product from Switzerland, the PocketBook InkPad Color doesn’t support many U.S. eBook apps and stores you already use.
 You can’t read your Kindle Store books without workarounds, and it isn’t easy to get library books on it.